barryclark/jekyll-now/_posts/2016-01-06-Supercharging-android-apps-using-tensorflow.md

 2. Scalability: the announcement noted that tensorflow was initially designed for internal use and that it's already in production for some live product features.
 3. Ability to run on Mobile.

-This last reason is the operating reason for us here since this post is meant for Android devs.
+This last reason is the operating reason for this post since we'll be focusing on Android.
 If you examine the [tensorflow repo on GitHub](https://github.com/tensorflow/tensorflow), you'll find a little  [tensorflow/examples/android](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android) directory.
 I'll try to shed some light on the Android tensorflow example and some of the things going on under the hood.

 <!--more-->